128technology/docs/docs/ts_session_processing.md

 ### Understanding CLI Output

 The "Service Area" is the colloquial name given to the business logic responsible for session processing.
 The set of stats related to `internal-application` of Service Area processing are valuable to understand system behavior.
 These stats are monotonically increasing scalar values, so one would need to compare deltas over two periods of time to get an accurate view of rate.
-In particular, `schedule-failure` and `sent-tmeout` are signs that the session processing is unable to keep up with load or unable to handle the entirety of bursty traffic patterns.
+In particular, `schedule-failure` and `sent-timeout` are signs that the session processing is unable to keep up with load or unable to handle the entirety of bursty traffic patterns.

 ```
 admin@test1.combo1# show stats traffic-eng internal-application internal-application "Service Area"